squidsolutions/jssdk-filters-widget/README.md

 A collection of widgets to manage data filtering (aka facets).

-## CategoricalView
+## SegmentSelector
-*A widget which allows the modification of categorical based facets via an accordion*
+* A checkbox widget which allows the modification of a segment facet.
+Either replace one facet with another, or delete it. *
 * options :
-  * el : Dom element which renders the open / close filter panel button
+  * el : dom element which renders widget (string)
+  * model : api.model.filters (object)
+  * segment : segment id to be used (string)
+  * replaceWith : segment id to be replaced with (string)
-  * filterPanel : Dom element which renders the filter panel
+  * onCheck : reverses the checkbox state (string)
-  * filterSelected : Dom element which renders selected facets
+    * options : "unset"
-  * panelButtons : if set to false, the filter panel will not show internal accordion buttons - (Automatically added to the selection upon facet click)
-  * buttonLabel : the text displayed on the open / close filter panel button
-  * noFiltersMessage : text displayed when no facets are selected
-  * autoShow : automatically display the facet's categorical selection when the popup / accordion is opened